 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We arrived from the Saints into Prince Rupert Bay at about 6 pm.
+We arrived from the Saints of Guadeloupe into Prince Rupert Bay at about 6 pm.
 The sun set shortly after we arrived.
 When we were about a mile out, we were approached by one of the PAYS guides.

 We did two fun tours in Dominica: the Island Tour and the Indian River Tour.